 Payroll is already a significant expense for most businesses.
 Add fraud on top of that outlay, and the impact can be serious.
 According to the Association of Certified Fraud Examiners, the cost of payroll fraud from nefarious activity accounts for 8.5% of occupational fraud globally.
 The average case of payroll fraud may carry a price tag of over $70,000.
 That’s money that comes straight out of a company’s profits.
 How does this kind of thing happen, and what can you do to stop it?

 Falsification of Records Is Common

 How is it possible to cheat the payroll system?
-Since wages, salary, commissions, and reimbursements are made on the basis of documentation, payroll fraud always involves some type of falsification of records.
-For example, an hourly worker might have a buddy punch them in or out on the time clock at work.
+Wages, salary, commissions, and reimbursements happen on the basis of documentation.
+Therefore, payroll fraud always involves some type of falsification of records.
+For example, an hourly worker might ask a buddy to punch them in or out on the time clock at work.
 Employees who work on commission might create fictitious sales records in order to get paid more than they have earned.
 And of course, claiming non-business expenses like trips and meals for reimbursement is also a popular way to commit fraud.
-In many cases, the total amount due to time theft and fraudulent expense claims may be small.
+In many cases, the total amount lost to time theft and fraudulent expense claims may be small.
 But these unnecessary payroll expenses do add up over time.

 There’s another type of payroll fraud that’s even more troubling.
 This type of fraud is where the costs can reach truly frightening heights.
-If the fraud is taking place at a higher level in the organization, a manager or someone else with significant system access might create an entirely fictitious employee and have those wages diverted to the manager’s own pocket or collected by a partner in crime.
-These “ghost employees” can remain on payroll for years with no one the wiser.
-This can especially happen in large, multi-location organizations where people don’t know everyone by name and face.
+If the fraud is taking place at a higher level in the organization, a manager or someone else with significant system access might create an entirely fictitious employee.
+They might then have those wages diverted to the manager’s own pocket or collected by a partner in crime.
+These “ghost employees” can remain on the payroll for years with no one the wiser.
+This can especially happen in large, multi-location organizations.
+There, people don’t know everyone by name and face.
 This kind of fraud can cost an employer hundreds of thousands of dollars.

 When Should You Suspect Payroll Fraud?